0xPolygon/polygon-edge-docs/docs/get-started/set-up-ibft-on-the-cloud.md

 ## Step 1: Initialize data folders for IBFT and generate validator keys

-In order to get up and running with IBFT, you need to initialize the data folders, on each node:
+To get up and running with IBFT, you need to initialize the data folders, on each node:

 ````bash